vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 You can now toggle the switches to test if you can control it now from Home Assistant.

-With these controls it's only a one way communication, you can only send data to the ESP.
+With these controls, it's only a one-way communication, you can only send data to the ESP.
 To get feedback of the current active mode, you also need to read the power consumption of your system.

 ---
 ## Read the current mode